 I've been cooking a lot from Gino D'acampo's pasta book after receiving it as a gift a few months ago.
 I'd never heard of him but I've been completely won over.
 Although the book can be slightly samey in places, e.g. 'pasta baked with peppers and mozzarella' appears on the page before 'penne with roasted peppers and mozzarella', it contains some truly great recipes.
 My favourites so far are 'frittata di spaghetti' and this recipe, 'linguine avellinesi'.

-While I've kept the ingredients the same I use different quantities because I've found that Gino's preferred amount of pasta (125g per person) produces gigantic platefuls of food.
-I use around 75g of pasta per person which provides 2 generous portions plus leftovers or 3 modest portions.
-And having leftovers is no bad thing as this makes a great lunch the following day.
+While I've kept the ingredients the same I use different quantities because I've found that Gino's preferred amount of pasta (125g per person) produces gigantic platefuls.
+I use around 75g of pasta per person which provides two generous portions plus leftovers or three modest portions.
+Having leftovers is such a boon as this tastes wonderful cold the next day.

 - 15g butter